JC-me-coding/Project_MLOps/reports/README.md

 >
 > Answer:

 We used conda and pip for managing our environment dependencies.
 The list of dependencies was auto-generated using pipreqs package which looks into our code and creates a requirements.txt file with the packages that are needed for executing the code.
 To get a copy of our environment, one would have to run the following commands.
 First, run 'make create_environment' that will create a conda environment.
 Then, after switching into that environment, one would have to run 'make requirements' that will install the auto-generated required packages in the created environment.
-Finally, we provide a basic scrips that tests if torch, torchvision and timm are correctly installed and if cuda is available.
-One can run this with 'make test_core_packages'.
+Finally, we provide a basic script based on cookiecutter test_environment that tests the python version and  if torch, torchvision and timm are correctly installed.
+One can run this with 'make test_environment'.

 ### Question 5